Genbox/FastData/README.md

 * A: There are several reasons:
     * Frozen comes with considerable runtime overhead
     * Frozen is only available in .NET 8.0+
-    * Frozen only provides af ew of the optimizations provided in FastData
+    * Frozen only provides a few of the optimizations provided in FastData